 Chidozie Onwudinanti holds two Master’s degrees from the Moscow Power Engineering Institute and Delft University of Technology, in Power Electronics and Sustainable Energy Technology respectively.
-He joined the group in March 2017, he is currently studying the hydrogen diffusion in transition metals and their alloys using atomistic modelling techniques.
+He joined our group in March 2017.
+He is currently studying the hydrogen diffusion in transition metals and their alloys using atomistic modelling techniques including DFT and micro-kinetics and kinetic Monte Carlo.
 He is also a member of Plasma Material Interactions at DIFFER.

 - N. Li, S. Tao, Y. Chen, X. Niu, C. Onwudinanti, C. Hu, Z. Qiu, Z Xu, G. Zheng, L. Wang, Y. Zhang, L. Li, H. Liu, Y. Lun, J. Hong, X. Wang, Y. Liu, H. Xie, Y. Gao, Y. Bai, S. Yang, G. Brocks, Q. Chen, H. Zhou, Cation and anion immobilization through chemical bonding enhancement with fluorides for stable halide perovskite solar cells, Nature Energy, 4, 408–415 (2019).

 - C. Onwudinanti, I. Tranca, T. Morgan, S. Tao, Tin, The Enabler—Hydrogen Diffusion into Ruthenium, Nanomaterials 2019, 9(1), 129 (Open Access).

 - J. Jiang, C. Onwudinanti, R. A. Hatton, P. A. Bobbert, S. Tao, Stabilizing lead-free all-inorganic tin halide perovskites by ion exchange, The Journal of Physical Chemistry C 2018, 122 (31), 17660-17667 (Open Access).